blitz-research/libsgd/README.md

 Currently supported languages include C/C++, Blitz3D, BlitzMax, Python and node.js.
 Support for more languages  is on the way.

+Note that Pull Requests are not currently being accepted for this repository.

 LibSGD is licensed under the Zlib/PNG license.

 Joins the LibSFD discussion at https://skirmish-dev.net/forum